 Diabetic Meal Plans: Nutrition Tips for Managing Diabetes

 Healthy eating is essential for diabetes management.
 A proper low-sodium diabetic diet plan can help diabetics control weight and manage their blood sugar levels long-term, which can greatly reduce the risk for complications.

-So what does a diabetic meal plan look like?
+So what does a diabetic diet meal plan look like?

 Diabetics can still eat many of their favorite foods.
 In fact, according to the American Diabetes Association, a diabetic menu should include a variety of delicious foods, like whole grains, fresh fruits and veggies, lean meats and low- or non-fat dairy.
 A low-sodium diabetic diet plan should also feature: